 And now be prepared to enjoy enchiladas that are a bit crispy, a bit soft, and absolutely PERFECT!

-- To prepare Chicken Enchiladas in advance.
-Simply roll the enchiladas and place into a greased pan.
+You can opt to assemble these enchiladas up to 48 hours in advance before baking.
+Simply roll the enchiladas and place them into a greased pan.
 Cover with foil and place in the fridge for up to 48 hours.
 When ready to serve, remove from the fridge while preheating the oven.
 Remove the foil.
 Cover with enchilada sauce and cheese and bake at 350 degrees for 30-35 minutes or until warmed through.

-- To freeze Chicken enchiladas, prepare up to baking, using a pan that is both freezer and oven safe.
-Cover with foil and freeze for up to 1 month.
-When ready to prepare, preheat oven to 350 degrees.
+To freeze Chicken Enchiladas, prepare them up to baking, using a pan that is both freezer and oven safe.
+Once the chicken enchiladas are assembled as the recipe states, cover them with foil and freeze them for up to 1 month.
+When ready to prepare, preheat the oven to 350 degrees.
 Bake, covered with foil, for 1 hour.
 Remove foil and bake for an additional 20-25 minutes, or until cheese is melted and enchiladas are warmed through.

 - In a large mixing bowl, mix cream cheese with cumin, salt, and diced green chiles, until well combined.
 Add in shredded chicken and mix well.

-- Place about 1/3 cup of chicken mixture down the center of each tortilla.
-Roll up and place seam side down in preheated pan
+- Place about ⅓ cup of chicken mixture down the center of each tortilla.
+Roll up and place them seam-side down in the prepared pan.

 - Pour enchilada sauce evenly over the tortillas and then sprinkle with cheese.

-- Bake at 350 degrees for 20-25 minutes until cheese is bubbly and melted.
+- Bake, uncovered, for 20-25 minutes until cheese is bubbly and melted.